dandeliondino/the-great-tree/README.md

 - This project uses a second viewport to render the HUD at a higher resolution than the game world (allowing more flexibility for text) using the technique from ["How I Made The Smoothest Pixel Art Camera"](https://youtu.be/LoR4Xg1l29U) by Nesi

 ## License
-Public domain.
-Please adapt any code used here with no source/credit needed.
+The code in this repository is public domain.
+Please adapt it with no source/credit needed.
 Assets included in this repository are public domain from [Kenney](https://www.kenney.nl/).
 Some music/audio assets included in the published game are CC-BY licensed and are not included here.